Download Attune CE

 The top security and firewall tools are:

-Nmap: It is a powerful tool for network research and security audits.
+It is a powerful tool for network research and security audits.
 It searches networks to find devices and open ports, delivering vital information about network structure and potential vulnerabilities, making it an indispensable tool for network managers and security specialists.

 Wi-Fi Analysers (e.g., NetSpot, inSSIDer): It optimises wireless networks by analysing interference, signal quality, and channel congestion.
 They assist network managers in determining ideal settings, troubleshooting connectivity difficulties, and improving overall Wi-Fi performance.

-Snort: Snort is an open-source intrusion detection and prevention system (IDPS) that examines network data for unusual activities.
-It analyses packets in real-time, notifies administrators of possible security risks, and may automate measures to prevent or mitigate attacks, therefore improving network security posture and threat detection capabilities.
+Snort is an open-source intrusion detection and prevention system (IDPS) that examines network data for unusual activities.
+It analyses packets in real-time, notifies administrators of possible security risks, and may automate measures to prevent or mitigate attacks, improving network security posture and threat detection capabilities.

 Bandwidth Management Tools